 The Cambodian culture was founded over a long history and is an original synthesis of both Buddhism and Brahmanism.
 Nowadays, Cambodians are raised in accordance with these traditions which hold an important place in their daily life.
 As required by the teachings of Buddhism, hospitality is a very important quality to demonstrate in Cambodia.
-However as in any Asian country, it is important to respect the local cultures and manners, which are sometimes totally different than the ones with have in Europe.
-Here is a list of the principal DOs and DON’Ts to respect in Cambodia.
+However as in any Asian country, it is important to respect the local cultures and manners, which are sometimes totally different than the ones practised in Europe.
+Here is a list of the principal DO’s and DON’Ts to respect in Cambodia.

 Wear appropriate clothes: Shirtless tourists in public places are poorly looked upon by locals and naturism on the beach is even worse.
 When visiting temples, you have to dress neatly with clothes covering your shoulders and your knees (for men and women), or you may not be allowed to enter the temple.

 Manners are important.
 In public, you may have to call a person by his/her name preceded with “sir” or “madam”.
 Calling someone directly is rude.

 It is unacceptable to criticize the royal family and the King.
 More than a politician, he is the symbol of the Khmer unity and traditions.

 In Cambodia, a broke “white person” is an anachronism.
 Visitors to Cambodia who dress in a casual beach style in places other than the beach will appear as a homeless person and will cause the locals to lose all interest in them.
 Khmers want and expect westerners to be as they imagine wealthy people to be.
 Do not attempt to challenge or change this point of view and bear in mind that a clean and well-kept person is better respected than an unkempt backpacker and therefore will be more welcomed and better treated… it is not intolerance, but a tradition based on elementary good manners.